ServiceStackApps/typescript-redux/README.md

 ### Configure TypeScript

 Once TypeScript is enabled you want to configure it within your project.
-Prior to TypeScript 1.8 the configuration properties for the TypeScript Compiler was embedded in the VS **.csproj** file which you could manage from the [TypeScript Properties Page](https://raw.githubusercontent.com/ServiceStackApps/typescript-redux/master/img/05-configure-typescript-vs.png) in **Project Properties**.
+Prior to TypeScript 1.8 on VS.NET 2015 the configuration properties for the TypeScript Compiler was embedded in the VS **.csproj** file which you could manage from the [TypeScript Properties Page](https://raw.githubusercontent.com/ServiceStackApps/typescript-redux/master/img/05-configure-typescript-vs.png) in **Project Properties**.

 However our preference is to instead manage the TypeScript options in a plain-text `tsconfig.json` file which offers more flexibility and matches how every other IDE/text-editor maintains TypeScript configuration